Pomegranate/Pomegranate/Readme.md

 Pomegranate is a graybox, Inversion of Control based application framework.
 It ingests simple plugins, orders them and runs the hooks they expose.
 With it you can build applications in just a few lines of code, or highly complex systems designed to scale.

-Pomegranate automatically loads plugins prefixed with `pomegranate` found in your package.json, as well as your own plugins from whatever directory you choose.

 ### So, how's it going to make my life easier?

 A modern web backend, REST Api, or microservice doesn't live in it's own tidy little box just waiting for connections.
 The need to talk to, and interface with SQL Databases, Redis, S3 buckets and mail services among others, presents one of the greatest challenges in an Asynchronous programming enviornment.
 Pomegranate steps in and provides a discrete, layer based hook interface for managing the entire lifecycle of your code, without events or callback/promise hell.